sajjadGG/book-python/pandas/dataframe/aggregations.rst

 Single Statistic
 ================
+The groupby output will have an index or multi-index on rows corresponding to your chosen grouping variables.
+To avoid setting this index, pass ``as_index=False`` to the groupby operation.:

 .. code-block:: python
-    :caption: The groupby output will have an index or multi-index on rows corresponding to your chosen grouping variables.
-To avoid setting this index, pass ``as_index=False`` to the groupby operation.

     df.groupby('month', as_index=False).agg({'duration': 'sum'})
     #      month   duration